 Counseling vs Coaching: Counseling and psychotherapy are going to look at patterns of symptoms and the problems happening in life, set up treatment goals to improve those things, and use one of the previously mentioned systems of therapy.
 The state of Rhode Island also makes sure there are standards for these professions by licensing them through the Department of Health.

-There are also all kinds of certifications that let someone be called a “certified coach” in a certain area, but very few of those things are official.
+There are all kinds of certifications that let someone be called a “certified coach” in a certain area, but very few of those things are official.
 The state of Rhode Island does not have a license or department that regulates coaching.
 Coaches can also work with people that are not in the states where the coach is, which is another benefit of the approach.
 So if you live in Massachusetts, Connecticut, New York, or really anywhere else, a coach in Rhode Island could work with you.

 Ultimately, the difference between the two services is actually a fine line, and a lot of the time there is substantial overlap in how a counseling session or a coaching session would look because both are a person focused on helping you make your life better.

-My practice is all teletherapy, and although I’m based in Providence, I see people from all over Rhode Island (Pawtucket, North Kingstown, East Greenwich, Barrington, Bristol, Westerly, Warwick, Cranston, Middletown, Portsmouth, Newport, Woonsocket, Smithfield, etc).
+My practice is all online, and although I’m based in Providence, I see people from all over Rhode Island (Pawtucket, North Kingstown, East Greenwich, Barrington, Bristol, Westerly, Warwick, Cranston, Middletown, Portsmouth, Newport, Woonsocket, Smithfield, etc).

 Generalist vs Specialist: A generalist in mental health counseling is going to be someone that can work with a wide range of people, and it’s so common that most people don’t even refer to themselves that way.
 There are also many self-identified specialists that work with people that have depression, anxiety (like generalized anxiety disorder), substance use issues (alcohol, marijuana, etc), relationship problems, communication, parenting, work and career development, OCD, anger, trauma, etc. Other therapists may say they specialize in certain populations like college students, small business owners, artists, parents, doctors, caregivers, etc.

-As you do your search, I’d suggest reading the websites from a bunch of counselors or coaches, seeing who looks friendly or makes you feel hopeful (like they could understand you or your concerns), who you feel like you could trust, or who may have something to offer you.
+So as you do your search, I’d suggest reading the websites from a bunch of psychologists or life coaches, seeing who looks friendly or makes you feel hopeful (like they could understand you or your concerns), who you feel like you could trust, or who may have something to offer you.
 I’d also suggest not getting focused on just one person to start, but meet a couple and pick the best fit after that.
 After you get going, if you don’t feel like you’re progressing how you want, tell the counselor.
 And if things don’t get better after that, then find another person who can help.